jchild3rs/pnpm-docker-monorepo-boilerplate/README.md

 # Turborepo starter with pnpm

-This is an official starter turborepo...
+This is an official starter turborepo.

 ## What's inside?